nikhil0597/nikhil0597.github.io/_pages/about.md

     transform: translateY(-3px); /* Gives a tiny upward "bump" */
   }
 </style>
-permalink: /
-subtitle: "Postdoctoral researcher (from Nov 2025), University of Würzburg"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 <h1 style="margin-top: 0; font-family: -apple-system, BlinkMacSystemFont, sans-serif;">
   <span style="font-weight: 400; color: #4a4a4a;">Nikhil</span>